Randomized controlled trial: History

+In the posthumously published Ortus Medicinae (1648), Jan Baptist van Helmont made the first proposal of a RCT, to test two treatment regimes of fever.
+One treatment would be conducted by practitioners of Galenic medicine involving bloodletting and purging, and the other would be conducted by van Helmont.
+It is likely that he never conducted the trial, and merely proposed it as an experiment that could be conducted.

-The first reported clinical trial was conducted by James Lind in 1747 to identify treatment for scurvy.
+The first reported clinical trial was conducted by James Lind in 1747 to identify a treatment for scurvy.
 The first blind experiment was conducted by the French Royal Commission on Animal Magnetism in 1784 to investigate the claims of mesmerism.
 An early essay advocating the blinding of researchers came from Claude Bernard in the latter half of the 19th century.
 Bernard recommended that the observer of an experiment should not have knowledge of the hypothesis being tested.
 This suggestion contrasted starkly with the prevalent Enlightenment-era attitude that scientific observation can only be objectively valid when undertaken by a well-educated, informed scientist.
-The first study recorded to have a blinded researcher was conducted in 1907 by W. H. R. Rivers and H. N. Webber to investigate the effects of caffeine.
+The first study recorded to have a blinded researcher was published in 1907 by W. H. R. Rivers and H. N. Webber to investigate the effects of caffeine.

 Randomized experiments first appeared in psychology, where they were introduced by Charles Sanders Peirce and Joseph Jastrow in the 1880s, and in education.
+The earliest experiments comparing treatment and control groups were published by Robert Woodworth and Edward Thorndike in 1901, and by John E. Coover and Frank Angell in 1907.

 In the early 20th century, randomized experiments appeared in agriculture, due to Jerzy Neyman and Ronald A. Fisher.
 Fisher's experimental research and his writings popularized randomized experiments.

 The first published Randomized Controlled Trial in medicine appeared in the 1948 paper entitled "Streptomycin treatment of pulmonary tuberculosis", which described a Medical Research Council investigation.
 One of the authors of that paper was Austin Bradford Hill, who is credited as having conceived the modern RCT.

 Trial design was further influenced by the large-scale ISIS trials on heart attack treatments that were conducted in the 1980s.

 By the late 20th century, RCTs were recognized as the standard method for "rational therapeutics" in medicine.
 As of 2004, more than 150,000 RCTs were in the Cochrane Library.
 To improve the reporting of RCTs in the medical literature, an international group of scientists and editors published Consolidated Standards of Reporting Trials (CONSORT) Statements in 1996, 2001 and 2010, and these have become widely accepted.
-Randomization is the process of assigning trial subjects to treatment or control groups using an element of chance to determine the assignments in order to reduce the bias.